mfrdut/Efficient-Monocular-Depth-Estimation-for-Edge-Devices-in-Internet-of-Things/README.md

 /home/star/data/nyudepthv2 --epochs 30 --optimize sgd --activation relu --dataset nyudepth --lr 0.01 --evaluate
 ```

-If you need the accuracy of MDE, please modify the line (the file main.py) which is best_model_filename = os.path.join(output_directory, 'mobilenetv2blconv7dw_0.597.pth.tar').
+If you need the accuracy of MDE, please modify the line (in the file main.py) which is "best_model_filename = os.path.join(output_directory, 'mobilenetv2blconv7dw_0.597.pth.tar')".
 The line should be changed to the following line: best_model_filename = os.path.join(output_directory, 'mobilenetv2blconv7dw_0.579.pth.tar').
 Then, run the following command and you can get the results of MDE.
 ```bash